termux/termux-packages/CONTRIBUTING.md

   purposes, including but not limited to pentesting, phishing, bruteforce, sms/call bombing, DDoS attaks, OSINT.

+Packages that require root permission to get working or rely on features that are available only with SELinux permissive mode or require custom firmware are handled in a dedicated repository: https://github.com/termux/termux-root-packages.
+Remember that Termux is designed primarily for non-root use and we may remove functionality requiring root from packages if it interfere with non-root usage or cause build time issues.

 ## Submitting pull requests

 Contributors take the all responsibility for their submissions.
 Maintainers may